NEWAGE-Labs/nal.docs/docs/QSPs/Equipment.md

 ## Equipment Maintenance
 Equipment maintenance should be performed at the manufacturer's recommended periodicity or regulatory document's recommended periodicity whichever is shorter unless technical justification is documented.

 Equipment maintenance, both preventative and corrective, shall be documented in an equipment specific maintenance log.
-The maintenance log should detail the maintenance performed, date, and individual performing the maintenance.
+The maintenance log should detail, at a minimum, the maintenance performed, date, and individual performing the maintenance.
+The maintenance log should include additional information as described in [Specific Equipment Requirements](#Specific-Equipment-Requirements).
 This log should contain both maintenance performed by laboratory personnel and visitors performing maintenance.

-See [Specific Equipment Requirement](#Specific-Equipment-Requirements) for details of required maintenance and frequency.
+See [Specific Equipment Requirements](#Specific-Equipment-Requirements) for details of required maintenance and frequency.

 ## Equipment Safeguards